A little light reading…

 I write for scholarly and wider audiences alike.
 I am the sole author of all publications unless otherwise noted.

 André Brett (text) and Sam van der Weerden (maps), Can’t Get There from Here: New Zealand’s Shrinking Passenger Rail Network, 1920–2020.
-Otago University Press, on shelves by December 2021, pre-order here.
+Otago University Press, 2021.
+Buy here or from any good New Zealand bookshop.

 Stuart Macintyre, André Brett, and Gwilym Croucher.
 No End of a Lesson: Australia’s Unified National System of Higher Education.
 Melbourne University Publishing, 2017.
 Buy here.